-This step is particularly critical, given that successful connection to the databases of Schengen (SIS, VIS) and Interpol requires spelling to be correct.
+This step is particularly critical, given that a successful connection to the databases of Schengen (SIS, VIS) and Interpol requires spelling to be correct.

 To identify a traveler at risk, "declarative" data does not, therefore, go far enough.
 Document readers and biometric equipment will soon become standard in airports, as in the Gemalto Fly to Gate procedure.
-The traveler is authenticated on their arrival and biometrics acts as the common point of reference for different stages through the terminal, therefore avoiding any risk of fraud!
+The traveler is authenticated on their arrival, and biometrics acts as the common point of reference for different stages through the terminal, therefore avoiding any risk of fraud!

 This ensures that it is still the same individual until boarding takes place while assigning a level of checks and controls based on their risk.